need4swede/sprout-track/src/components/forms/PumpForm/README.md

 - Uses standard React patterns that can be adapted to React Native
 - Avoids web-specific APIs where possible
 - Uses relative sizing that can be adapted to different screen sizes
-- Implements touch-friendly input controls
+- Implements touch-friendly input controls with appropriately sized buttons
+- Separates styling concerns with CSS files for easier platform-specific styling
+- Uses a modular approach that can be adapted to different platforms